xinwei89/memory-game/README.md

 - CSS3 (Grid, Flexbox, Animations)
 - Vanilla JavaScript (ES6+)
 - Picsum Photos API for random images

+## 🚀 Deployment

+This project is deployed using GitHub Pages.
+To deploy your own version:

+1. Fork this repository
+2. Go to your repository settings
+3. Navigate to "Pages" section
+4. Set source to "Deploy from a branch"
+5. Select "main" branch and "/ (root)" folder
+6. Your game will be available at `https://yourusername.github.io/memory-game/`

+## 🏗 Local Development

+1. Clone the repository
+2. Open `index.html` in your browser
+3. No build process required - it's vanilla JavaScript!

 ## 📱 Responsive Design